Jewish Rome Family Tour

-Our Jewish Rome family tour unveils the treasures of Rome’s historic Jewish Quarter including the picturesque area of Trastevere once home to Rome’s first Jewish settlers until the Renaissance.
+This private Jewish Rome family tour unveils the treasures of the city’s historic Jewish Quarter including the picturesque area of Trastevere once home to Rome’s first Jewish settlers until the Renaissance.
 Our guide takes you on a carefully sketched walk through the Roman Ghetto tracing the history of the Europe’s oldest Jewish community through this still-vibrant quarter with its charming fountains, piazzas and cobblestoned backstreets.
 A must-do experience for families interested in learning about Rome from a Jewish perspective.

-Jews have been living in Rome continuously since the 2nd century B.C.E. and today their community is Italy’s largest.
+Jews have been living in Rome continuously since the 2nd century BCE and today their community is Italy’s largest.
 Gain insights into this deeply influential culture.
-During comprehensive private touring, you will delve into Jewish history and traditions from the ancient Roman times to nowadays.
-Your guide reveals you how this enduring community has survived with their faith and tradition intact for 22 centuries and the important role-played in Rome cultural life and society from economic influence to gastronomic delights.
+Our expertly planned itinerary retraces all this fascinating history, from the ancient Roman times to nowadays.
+You will learn how this enduring community has survived with their faith and tradition intact for 22 centuries and the important role-played in the city cultural life and society from economic influence to gastronomic delights.

 - Jewish quarter neighborhood, the site of the former Ghetto